Yan Song: Grand Secretary

 In February 1548, Xia supported the campaign to Ordos without Yan's knowledge, ultimately bearing full responsibility for it.
 However, when the Emperor withdrew his support for the campaign due to reports of discontent in neighboring Shaanxi Province and unfavorable omens, Xia's enemies, including Yan, seized the opportunity to level a series of accusations against him.
-As a result, Xia was dismissed from his position in February 1548 and executed in October of the same year.
+Xia was dismissed from his position in February 1548 and executed in October of the same year.
 Following Xia's downfall, Yan once again assumed the role of senior grand secretary.

 As senior grand secretary, Yan held the most influential position in the government, despite the Emperor having other favorites.
 These included Duke Guo Xun, Duke Zhu Xizhong, and the Taoist Tao Zhongwen.
 During the 1550s, the Grand Secretariat consisted of Yan Song, Xu Jie (grand secretary from 1552 to 1568), and Li Ben (grand secretary from 1549 to 1561).
 Xu was known for his energy and decisiveness, while Li often deferred to his colleagues' strong personalities when it came to discussions about governing the empire.
 The Emperor often played the grand secretaries against each other, and the bureaucracy was further influenced by bribes organized by Yan Song's son, Yan Shifan.
 With his father's support, Yan Shifan was appointed to various positions, including vice minister of the seal office, chief minister of the Court of Imperial Sacrifice, and junior vice minister of works.
 He was knowledgeable in economic, administrative, and strategic matters, but his self-confidence sometimes bordered on arrogance.
 While Yan Song spent most of his time with the Emperor in the West Park, Yan Shifan managed his father's household and eventually took over the latter's administrative duties as his father aged.